Overview of Glaucoma

 Such patients (and those with any risk factors) should be referred to an ophthalmologist for a comprehensive examination that includes a thorough history, family history, examination of the optic disks (preferably using a binocular examination technique), formal visual field examination, tonometry (measurement of IOP), measurement of central corneal thickness, optic nerve and/or retinal nerve fiber layer imaging (using optical coherence tomography), and gonioscopy (visualization of the anterior chamber angle with a special mirrored contact lens prism).

-Glaucoma is diagnosed when characteristic findings of optic nerve damage are present and other causes (eg, multiple sclerosis) have been excluded.
-Elevated IOP makes the diagnosis more likely, but elevated IOP can occur in the absence of glaucoma and is not essential for making the diagnosis.
-Low-tension (low-pressure) or normal-pressure glaucoma (glaucoma occurring with IOP < 21 mmHg) comprises about one third of all open-angle glaucomas in the United States and is even more common in Asia.
+Glaucoma is diagnosed when characteristic findings of optic nerve damage are present and other causes of vision disturbance (eg, multiple sclerosis) have been excluded.
+Elevated IOP makes the diagnosis more likely, but is not essential for making the diagnosis because elevated IOP can occur in the absence of glaucoma.
+Low-tension (low-pressure) or normal-pressure glaucoma (IOP < 21 mmHg) comprises approximately one-third of all open-angle glaucomas in the United States and is even more common in Asia (1).

 Screening